J-1 Exchange Visitor Visa

 - Family based immigration: A petition can be filed by your relatives who are U.S citizens or permanent residents of the U.S.

 - Employment based immigration: In this case, you must find an employer who will file a labor certificate at the DOL for you.

-- EB-1: Based on the classification of EB-1A “alien of extraordinary ability” or EB-1B “outstanding professor or researcher,” you can file an immigrat petition.
+- EB-1: Based on the classification of EB-1A “immigrant of extraordinary ability” or EB-1B “outstanding professor or researcher,” you can file an immigrant petition.

 Petitions for green cards can be filed at any time, even if the individual is subject to the requirement to reside outside of the U.S. for a period of two years.
 The individual must satisfy the two-year foreign residency requirement after the petition has been approved.
 A waiver can be obtained for the foreign residency requirement, in which case the individual need not move to the home country.

 Are you eligible to apply for a Green Card?

 Are you currently living in the United States?

 Have you lived in the US for more than 3 months?